DimitriGilbert/LiteChat/README.md

 The core philosophy revolves around a **"Bring Your Own API Key" (BYOK)** model, giving end-users control over their AI provider credentials while simplifying deployment for developers.
 LiteChat is structured as a composable component system, making it easy to customize and integrate seamlessly, especially within ecosystems like **shadcn/ui**.

+It is built on Typescript, React 19, Tailwind V4 and uses Shadcn components.

 ## Core Goals & Philosophy

 *   **🚀 Simplicity & Lightweight:** Minimal footprint, easy integration, and no server-side dependencies.
 Get a chat interface running in minutes.